shadow/shadow-plugin-extras/pcap_replay/README.md

 </node>
 ```

 This example is slightly different from the first one.
 In this example, the client-tor connects to the Tor proxy that starts with the tor plug-in.
 The client plug-in connects to the SocksPort 9000 and negociate a remote connection to the server on port 80.
-When the negociation is over, the client and the serve starts sending packets.
+When the negociation is over, the client and the server starts sending packets.